 |AGE||Female Non Smoker||Male Non Smoker||Female Smoker||Male Smoker|

-|Rates shown are for $8,000 in coverage for the Opencare Senior Plan|
+|Monthly rates shown are for $8,000 in coverage for the Opencare Senior Plan|

 Other than Mutual of Omaha, it’s completely unknown which other companies they represent.

-If you would like a second opinion, give us a chance to earn your business.
+If you want a second opinion, give Choice Mutual a chance to earn your business.